coderitter/knight-form/README.md

 If you want to change it just edit the file.
 You included it into your project for this purpose.

 The next step is to determine the appropriate wiget for the field.
 Either the field has a widget object attached.
 In this case just return the corresponding template.
 Or determine the widget based on the data found on the field.
-Here you can see how the property `valueType` is used to determine the appropriate widget.
+Here you can see how the property `type` is used to determine the appropriate widget.

 ```typescript
 public getWidget(element: Element): TemplateRef<any> {